- Prebuilt connectors: Ready-to-use integrations with popular enterprise tools like Slack, Google Workspace, and Salesforce

 | Snowflake | OAuth 2.0 | Organization-managed | View docs |

-The two types of authentication for connectors are OAuth 2.0 and API key.
-The type of authentication required for a connector depends on the third-party service, and the connector configuration flow in AI Studio guides you through the required setup.
-OAuth 2.0 connectors (FactSet, Google, Microsoft, Salesforce, Slack, HubSpot, Snowflake):- Most OAuth connectors support WRITER-managed authentication (no OAuth app setup required)
+Both prebuilt and custom connectors support OAuth 2.0 and API key authentication.
+The type of authentication depends on the third-party service, and the connector configuration flow in AI Studio guides you through the required setup.
+OAuth 2.0 connectors:- Most prebuilt OAuth connectors support WRITER-managed authentication (no OAuth app setup required)

 - See Set up OAuth for details on both options